Miscellaneous

 zip -r -n .mp4 *.mp4 player.video.example.com

-<Video source={{uri: "background", mainVer: 1, patchVer: 0}} // Looks for .mp4 file (background.mp4) in the given expansion version.
+source={{uri: "background", mainVer: 1, patchVer: 0}} // Looks for "background.mp4" in the specified expansion version.

-style={styles.backgroundVideo} />
+style={styles.backgroundVideo}

-Load files with the RN Asset System
+Load Files with the React Native Asset System

 <Video